Vijay Koparkar

 Vidyadhar Koparkar (born 1962) is a Hindustani classical singer.
 He himself is a guru and is a disciple of Pt.
 Dr. Vasantrao Deshpande and Pt.
-Jitendrabuwa Abhisheki.
+Jitendra Abhisheki.
 He sings khyal, tarana, thumri, tappa, dadra, bhajan, abhang and natyageet among other genres.

 Early life and education

 Vijay Koparkar hails from Pune.
 His father, Gangadharbuwa Koparkar was a renowned Kirtankar.
 He had a brother who was a successful dermatologist.
 Koparkar attended the Maharashtra education societies, Perugate Bhave school.
 Later he obtained a master's degree in Engineering (Metallurgy) from the College of Engineering, Pune and runs a small-scale manufacturing plant.

 He started his musical training at the age of eight.
 His first musical Guru (teacher) for eight years was Madhusudan Patwardhan and Sudhatai Patwardhan.
 This was followed by training under renowned artist of yesteryear, Vasantrao Deshpande for five years and then under Pandit Jitendra Abhisheki for seven years.
 He has learnt from other vocalists, such as Balasaheb Poochwale.